bevyengine/rfcs/rfcs/57-deferred-mutation-queries.md

 ## Rationale and alternatives

-Defering the mutation until the end of frame could be more benefitial, depends heavily on the use case.
+Deferring the mutation until the end of frame could be more benefitial, depends heavily on the use case.

 mostly todo